How To Keep Community Cats in an Area

 Trap-Neuter-Return (TNR)

 First thing’s first: make sure every community cat you care for has been spayed or neutered through a TNR program.
 Alley Cat Allies has an in-depth guide to walk you through the process at alleycat.org/TNRGuide.
-If you need a hand, a member of our Feral Friends Network near you may be able to help.
+If you need a hand, visit our Community Resource Tool to find resources near you.

 If you’re looking to keep cats from going where they aren’t wanted, TNR is the first step!
 Once the cats are spayed or neutered, mating-related behaviors like roaming will stop.
 Plus, the cats are less likely to fight and no new kittens will be born.